 Toula, My Big Fat Greek Wedding

-The quote up at the beginning of the post is from an old(ish) movie about a young woman who starts off very unhappy but becomes blissfully happy.
+The above quote comes from an old(ish) movie about a young woman who starts off very unhappy but becomes blissfully happy.
 I put it up there for a reason: she views happiness the same way I did once upon a time.
 And it was realizing our similarities that led me to start questioning an indoctrination that ran even deeper than what I’d accepted in Christianity.

 I didn’t realize for a very long time why I had so much trouble finding happiness.
 Even after deconverting, I struggled to find my equilibrium.
 I’m not the only one who’s ever had trouble in that area, either.
 The happiness industry is a huge one, with books, seminars, and other materials promising hopeful, desperate people that if they follow the advertised program then they’ll finally find the happiness they seek.
 Most religions famously advertise themselves as the sole source of “real” happiness.
 And we can’t possibly overlook that failed social experiment that is the “self-esteem” trend in public education.

 We are surrounded on all sides by hucksters promising that if we take this pill, buy this product, do these exercises, attend this lecture, buy this book, or listen to this tape or video, that we’ll be equipped with the tools we need to find happiness for life.

 About the only people who actually benefit from these materials are their creators.